arjunnair1997/arjunnair1997.github.io/index.md

 ---
-layout: home
+layout: default
 title: Home
 ---

-Welcome to my blog!
+# Welcome to My Blog

 Here you'll find my latest posts and thoughts.

-## Recent Posts
+## Featured Posts

+- [Your Awesome Post Title](/2025/10/18/test.html) - A sample blog post showing Markdown features

+## About

+Write a brief introduction about yourself or your blog here.